core-wg/observe-multicast-notifications/draft-ietf-core-observe-multicast-notifications.md

 * 'exp': this element has as value the expiration time of the keying material of the OSCORE group specified in the 'gp_material' parameter, encoded as a CBOR unsigned integer.
 The value represents the number of seconds from 1970-01-01T00:00:00Z UTC until the specified UTC date/time, ignoring leap seconds, analogous to what is specified for NumericDate in {{Section 2 of RFC7519}}.

-If a client has a reliable way to synchronize its internal clock with UTC and 'exp' parameter is present in the informative response, then the client MUST use the 'exp' parameter value as expiration time for the group keying material.
+If a client has a reliable way to synchronize its internal clock with UTC and the 'exp' parameter is present in the informative response, then the client MUST use the 'exp' parameter value as expiration time for the group keying material.

 Note that the informative response does not require to include an explicit proof-of-possession (PoP) of the server's private key.
 Although the server is also acting as Group Manager and a PoP evidence of the Group Manager's private key is included in a full-fledged Join Response (see {{Section 6.3 of I-D.ietf-ace-key-groupcomm-oscore}}), such proof-of-possession will be achieved through every multicast notification that the server sends, as protected with the group mode of Group OSCORE and including a signature computed with its private key.